OwlCyberDefense/clip/README.md

 One of the reasons we wrote this new build and integration system is to ensure consistency across builds.
 That is, we wanted to ensure that an ISO generated in 2012 could be re-generated in 2014 without any functional differences.
-Pointing to a remote repo makes this difficult to ensure. mock would roll RPMs using the packages available when mock was run.
+Pointing to a remote repo makes this difficult to ensure mock would roll RPMs using the packages available when mock was run.
 However, the ISOs would be built using packages available when the ISO was rolled.
 This is exacerbated if you refer to HTTP/FTP yum repos from the